wish-wg/wg-materials/ietf111/minutes.md

     Lorenz should be the one to ask.
     Limited number of servers we are hoping for, those are features that can be ignored by the client but not the server.
     2 point: must have a reference client (will be helpful to server authors), which is the one we should use?
 Must have clear instructions.
 We need a reference.
     3 point: most of the server authors have a web client that works, which means that the incentive to implement is low.
 Which is the killer feature of this (to implement WISH)?
-Modern browsers don't implement screen sharing, so this could be the killer feature for ipads and tablets.
+Mobile browsers don't implement screen sharing, so this could be the killer feature for ipads and tablets.

     Murrillo:
     For second point: When draft is more aproved, planning to run an interop hackton.